CheoR/Cardio/stories.md

 As a Cardio user, I would like to View all Cards in each List on a selected Board, so that I can efficiently see the information I've added to the Board.

 > **NOTE:** Cards should appear in a Vertical column within a List with one Card above another.
-A Card's "Position" should determine it's location in the List with lower numbers being closer to the top.
+A Card's "Position" should determine its location in the List with lower numbers being closer to the top.
-> Each Card should display it's text Content.
+> Each Card should display its text Content.

 ---